nekopy/Tokei/README.md

 - Runtime logs + exit code notes: `INTERNAL.md`

-## Recommended first-time setup

-### Quick start (most users)

-1) Install Node.js 18+
-2) Run Tokei from the Start Menu shortcut

-Tokei will generate HTML reports by default.
-PNG reports require additional setup (see below).

-### PNG output (required for PNG reports)

-PNG reports are rendered using Puppeteer via Node.js.

-To enable PNG output:

-1) Install Node.js 18+
-2) Open a terminal in the Tokei directory
-   (for example: `C:\Program Files\Tokei\`)
-3) Run:

-    npm install puppeteer

-Tokei expects Puppeteer to be available at:

-    <Tokei directory>\node_modules\puppeteer

-If Puppeteer is not installed, Tokei will still generate HTML reports, but PNG output will fail with a warning.

-This explicit setup is intentional for the alpha release to maximize PNG reliability.

 ## External data sources (read-only)

 Tokei reads from these external tools but does not modify them:

 - Hashi (Anki add-on)
   - Reads hashi_exports/anki_stats_snapshot.json from your Anki profile
-  - If missing, Tokei warns and continues
-- AnkiMorphs (Anki add-on)
-  - Reads ankimorphs.db from your Anki profile
   - If missing, Tokei warns and continues
 - GSM (Game Sentence Miner)
   - Reads gsm.db (auto path uses %APPDATA%\GameSentenceMiner\gsm.db)